bharatrajagopalan/docusaurus-docker/README.md

 npm run serve -- --host 0.0.0.0 --port 3001 --no-open
 ```

-With docker, ensure that the container is up using the `docker-compose up` command above and then
+With docker, ensure that the container is up using the `docker-compose up` command above annd then the `Serve` command with the package icon on the status bar can be used which will trigger

 ```bash
 docker exec -u $(whoami) docusaurus /bin/bash -c 'scripts/serve.sh 2>&1'